gowri103335/katas/README.md

 --------------
 Problem statement: TicTacToe.md has the details to develop the program, rules and assumptions to be followed while coding.

+Assumption: Two different players only can play the game with no cheating.

 Solution: Restful webservice developed with postURL: http://localhost:8080/Tictactoe/startTicTacToeGame which is used to trigger the start of game.

 Compilation: Application is compiled with mvn clean install in cmd or clean install in any IDE like eclipse to generate the war file: TicTacToe.war